 Residents Maintain Autonomy

-This is the percentage of patients that required additional assistance with activities of daily living over time.
+This indicates the percentage of patients that needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

 This metric is a measure of the percent of long-term patients who maintained mobility.
 Some experts believe that the ability to move around is important for patients mental and physical well-being.

 Short-term Care: Rehospitalizations

-This tells you the number of rehospitalizations per 1,000 days of short-term care.
-There is generally a correlation between keeping patients out of the hospital and a nursing homes short-term rehabilitation performance.
+This indicates the number of rehospitalizations per thousand days of short-term patient care.
+There is typically a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits